Latest updates

 The case for modernization

-A $10 million ceiling for qualifying venture capital funds was never ideal and has fast become obsolete.
+A $10 million ceiling for qualifying venture capital funds was never ideal and fast became obsolete.
+Raising the limit to $12 to index for inflation did not go far enough to modernize the provision.

 Rising costs

 Economic growth, technological sophistication, inflation, and other factors have contributed to a rise in the cost of doing business in venture capital.
-Put simply, entrepreneurs are raising more money at each stage of company development than they were just five years ago.
+Put simply, entrepreneurs are raising more money at each stage of company development than they were in 2018, when qualifying venture capital funds were created by law.
+This is especially true of the early-stage, where most emerging managers operate.

 Carta data shows that throughout much of 2017 and 2018, the median seed-stage round hovered around $2 million.
-But from Q1 2021 to Q4 2022, the median seed-stage round was at least $3 million—a 50% rise over less than a half decade.
-Meanwhile, the $10 million ceiling on qualifying venture capital funds hasn’t budged.
+But since Q2 2021, the median seed-stage round has been at least $3 million.
+Over a seven-year period, the median size of seed financings rose by more than 100%.

 Reduced ability to compete for deals

 Why does this matter?
-Seed investors typically need to invest in 30-35 companies for their funds to be viable.
+Seed investors typically need to invest in 25-35 companies for their funds to be viable.
 Investors at the earliest stages need to take far more “shots on goal” than funds investing at the later stages, when companies already have product-market fit and viable business models.
-A 50% rise in the cost of seed-stage investment means that funds capped at $10 million are less able to keep up with rising costs.
+A doubling of the cost of seed-stage investment means that funds capped at $12 million are less able to keep up with rising costs.
 This can make them less attractive to investors and less competitive in the market.

 Funds are foregoing qualifying status

 The purpose of the special provisions for qualifying venture capital funds was to help more emerging managers raise funds that would be competitive in the market, and to allow more small-check inventors to gain exposure to the venture asset class.
-A static cap of beneficial owners and fund size makes qualifying venture capital funds, as currently defined, incapable of achieving these goals.
+The caps on beneficial owners and fund size make qualifying venture capital funds, as currently defined, incapable of achieving these goals.

-Not only does the $10 million no longer support the number of portfolio companies it did just five years ago, but investors are also being left out: Recognizing the limitations of the $10 million cap, funds are foregoing qualified status and raising larger funds from up to 99 larger investors, under the conventional 3(c)(1) limit.
-Less than half of the first-time funds launched on Carta since 2016 managed $10 million or less.
-Only 2% of first-time funds formed on Carta in 2021 had more than 100 LPs, which suggests that very few fund managers pursue exemption as a qualifying venture capital fund.
+Not only does the $10 million or $12 million no longer support the number of portfolio companies it did just five years ago, but investors are also being left out: Recognizing the limitations of the fund size cap, funds are foregoing qualified status and raising larger funds from up to 100 larger investors, under the conventional 3(c)(1) limit.
+Less than half of the first-time funds launched on Carta since from 2016-2021 managed $10 million or less.
+And only 2% of first-time funds formed on Carta in 2021 had more than 100 LPs, which suggests that vanishingly few fund managers pursue exemption as a qualifying venture capital fund.

 Potential changes